12 Best Spin Bowlers of All Time (updated for 2024)

 1. Muttiah Muralitharan (Sri Lanka)

-There will always be debate as to whether Muttiah Muralitharan was the better bowler but statistically, Murali has the edge.
-The Sri Lankan claimed his 800th test wicket and final delivery in his last test match against India in 2010 and, with 1347 victims in all international cricket, he’s way ahead of any bowler – fast or slow.
+There will always be debate as to whether Muttiah Muralitharan was the better bowler than Shane Warne, but statistically, Murali has the edge.
+The Sri Lankan claimed his 800th test wicket from his final delivery in his last test match against India in 2010 and, with 1347 victims in all international cricket, he’s way ahead of any bowler – fast or slow.

 His bowling action, which came under scrutiny at times, allowed him to impart great spin on the ball.
 Murali had what was described as a ‘helicopter wrist’ which sent the ball down with greater revolutions to bamboozle the batsmen.
 This was the kind of mystery spin that the game needed when the Sri Lankan made his test debut in 1992.